Château de Prague

 Le Palais Art Hotel Luxury

-A Belle Époque palace with original frescoes on a quiet Vinohrady rise, spa and old-school service.
+Belle Époque palace featuring original frescoes on a quiet Vinohrady hill, complete with a spa and old-school service.

 Check availability